Bryce Canyon National Park: the best trails, the best viewpoints & practical tips

 There are two large campgrounds in Bryce Canyon National Park:

-• Sunset Campground: Open from April 15 to October 31.
-You can reserve a campsite between May 20 and October 15, the rest of the year it is first come, first serve.
+• Sunset Campground: open between April 15 and October 31.
+You can book for a stay between May 18 and October 14 (from 14 days in advance), the rest of the year it is first come, first served.

-A campsite at these campgrounds costs $ 20 (maximum 10 people, of which maximum of 6 adults).
+A spot at one of these campsites costs $30 (maximum 10 people, of which a maximum of 6 adults).
+The price for RVs and tents is the same.

 Tip: bring a warm sleeping bag when you go camping in Bryce Canyon.
 It cools down considerably at night (even in summer).